DogFoxX/Announcement-Bar/README.md

 Remove any generated code from the file, and Save the file.
-Now copy the code from [Announcement Bar Code file](announcement-bar.liquid), paste in your announcement-bar.Liquid file, and Save.
+Now copy the code from [Announcement Bar Code](announcement-bar.liquid) and paste it in your announcement-bar.Liquid file.
+Click Save.

 # Using the new Announcement Bar